nom942/stablediffusion-webhook/README.md

 1. Download webhook.py
 2. Right click -> edit file.
 3. Paste your Discord webhook URL into DISCORD_WEBHOOK_URL, and paste the path to txt2img-images in IMAGES_PARENT_FOLDER.
+(I haven't tested changing the parent folder to the whole output dir, but you are welcome to give it a whirl.
+As it is, this script is written to upload txt2img-images output).
 4. Navigate to the main stable-diffusion-webui folder.
 5. Place webhook.py in this directory.
 6. Right click on webui.bat -> edit file.